 This new event puts a hip, modern suburban twist on traditional small-town holiday celebrations.
 The Marietta Square is the center of the action, with an open-air ice skating rink, festive holiday music, thousands of twinkling lights, and visits with Santa at his workshop.

-If you enjoyed reading our Christmas in Atlanta: 40+ Can’t-Miss Holiday Events, then you may also like:
+If you enjoyed reading our 2018 Atlanta Christmas Events: 50 Things to Do For Christmas in Georgia, then you may also like: